Whitewater Rafting: Family Trips to Class V Rivers

 A good outfitter makes the difference between a great day and a dangerous one.
 Look for:

-- Safety record: Ask about their safety protocols, guide certification, and emergency action plans.
+- Safety record: Ask about protocols, guide certification, and emergency action plans.

 - Guide experience: Guides should hold current swift water rescue certification and have extensive experience on the specific river.

-- Equipment quality: Boats, PFDs, helmets, and other gear should be in good condition and properly maintained.
+- Equipment quality: Boats, PFDs, and helmets should be in good condition and properly maintained.

-- Group size: Smaller groups (6-8 per raft) generally provide a better experience than larger groups.
+- Group size: Smaller groups (6–8 per raft) generally provide a better experience.

-- Reviews: Check Google reviews, TripAdvisor, and adventure travel forums for recent customer feedback.
+- Reviews: Check Google, TripAdvisor, and adventure travel forums for recent feedback.

 Budget Comparison